SpongePowered/SpongeDocs/source/plugin/plugin-identifier.rst

 The resulting **plugin ID** should be prefixed with the group ID separated by a **dot**.
 A good example for a qualified plugin ID would be ``io.github.username.myplugin`` or ``com.example.myplugin`` if you own the ``example.com`` domain.

+Continue at :doc:`workspace/index` for an introduction how to set up your project in your IDE.